Bullrich/GameDev/README.md

 This is the source code of my game dev blog.

-It runs with Jekyll using DevJournal theme.
+It runs with Jekyll using Thinkspace theme.

 You can check the site in <https://bullrich.github.io/GameDev/>.